Float-Capital/docs-staging-hosting/docs/docs/welcome.md

 Put simply, Float is the easiest and safest way for users to create synthetic assets.
 Users do not need to worry about over-collateralization, or suddenly getting liquidated.

-Float is a new novel protocol, creating an efficient synthetic asset marketplace, governed entirely by code, allowing anyone around the world to get involved 🚀
+Float is a new novel protocol, creating an efficient synthetic asset marketplace, governed entirely by code, allowing anyone around the world to get involved. 🚀

 ---